© 2025 St. Louis Public Radio

 St. Louis Public Radio

-Washington Montessori Elementary School on Wednesday, Nov.
-5, 2025, in north St. Louis.
-The district has proposed reopening the school in January.
+Washington Montessori Elementary School in north St. Louis on Nov.
+5. The district has proposed reopening the school in January.

-The schools include Washington Montessori Elementary School, Yeatman-Liddell Middle School and Beaumont High School, which houses multiple career and technical programs.
+The schools are Washington Montessori Elementary School, Yeatman-Liddell Middle School and Beaumont High School, which houses multiple career and technical programs.

-Chief of Operations Square Watson said that temporary repairs to these three schools should be completed by Dec.
-10. District leaders will present their final proposal to the school board for approval during the Dec.
-9 monthly meeting.
+Chief of Operations Square Watson said temporary repairs to the three schools should be completed by Dec.
+10. District officials are to present their final proposal to the Board of Education for approval during the Dec.
+9 meeting.

-Watson also provided tentative reopening timelines for the remaining tornado-damaged schools:
+Watson provided tentative reopening timelines for the remaining tornado-damaged schools:

 The extended timeline is partly due to the extensive damage to the buildings.
-It will also take anywhere from six to eight months for all of the materials to arrive, according to Watson.
+It will also take six to eight months for all of the materials to arrive, according to Watson.

-Ashland, Soldan and Sumner all require roof, floor, walls and ceiling repairs as well as window replacements.
+Ashland, Soldan and Sumner all require roof, floor, wall and ceiling repairs, as well as window replacements.

 Watson also shared that Ashland had been extensively vandalized.
-Electrical wiring and metal pipes had been ripped out of much of the school as it sat vacant for nearly six months since the storm.
+Electrical wiring and metal pipes had been ripped out of much of the building as it's sat vacant for nearly six months since the storm.

 District officials also provided a revised cost of repair estimate.
-Initially, the district estimated that the cost of damages was nearly $77 million, but that number will more likely fall between $5 and $15 million.
+Initially, the district estimated that the cost of damages was nearly $77 million, but the bill will more likely fall between $5 million and $15 million.

-Watson said that the initial estimate was based on the assumption that everything damaged would need to be replaced in its entirety.
-However, after the district’s insurance provider and the Federal Emergency Management Agency (FEMA) provided their estimates, the total number has been lowered.
+Watson said the initial estimate was based on the assumption that everything damaged would need to be replaced in its entirety.
+However, after the district’s insurance provider and the Federal Emergency Management Agency provided their estimates, the total estimate has been lowered.

-FEMA is expected to cover 85% of the damage cost, but it’s still unclear when the district will be reimbursed.
-SEMA is expected to cover 10%, though there has been no final confirmation to the district that this will happen.
+FEMA is expected to cover 85% of the damage, but it’s still unclear when the district will be reimbursed.
+SEMA is expected to cover 10%, though there has been no confirmation to the district that this will happen.
 The district is responsible for its insurance deductibles and any additional costs that may arise in the repair process.

 SLPS steps in to fill SNAP benefits gap